practicalli/clojure/clojure-tools/using-clojure-tools.md

 > #### Hint::Editor used for majority of developer workflows
 > A [REPL connected Editor](/clojure-editors/) provides the richest developer workflow for Clojure

-Clojure CLI tools are extended by adding aliases for community tools, eg. [as found in practicalli/clojure-deps-edn]({{ book.P9IClojureDepsEdn }})
+Clojure CLI tools are extended by adding aliases for community tools, e.g. [as found in practicalli/clojure-deps-edn]({{ book.P9IClojureDepsEdn }})

 {% youtube %}
 https://youtu.be/u5VoFpsntXc